HoGA: Higher-Order Graph Attention via Diversity-Aware k-Hop Sampling: Higher Order Graphical Attention

-Attention forms the backbone of many graphical models \cite{velickovic2018graph, chamberlain2021grand, choi2023gread}.
-In our work, we evaluate the application of the HoGA module to existing graphical models where attention is a fundamental component, explicitly focusing on GAT \cite{velickovic2018graph} and GRAND \cite{chamberlain2021grand}.
-Our empirical results demonstrate the versatility of HoGA by applying the attention module to a diverse set of attention-based models.
-We summarize these single-hop attention models and elaborate on how HoGA extends these models to a multi-hop setting.
+Attention forms the backbone of many graphical models \cite{velickovic2018graph,chamberlain2021grand,choi2023gread}.
+We demonstrate the versatility of HoGA by integrating the attention module into two distinct attention-based models.
+Specifically, in our research, we evaluate the application of the HoGA module to existing graphical models where attention is a fundamental component, explicitly focusing on GAT \cite{velickovic2018graph} and GRAND \cite{chamberlain2021grand}.
+In general, as shown in Figure \ref{fig:concept}, we replace their single-hop adjacency matrix $\mathbf{A}(\mathbf{x}(t))$ with $\mathbf{A}_{1:K}(\mathbf{x}(t))$.

-The GAT model weights via self-attention each edge $(i, j) \in E$ in each layer $t$.
-Specifically, node $i$ selects a subset of edges connecting $i$ to $j \in \mathcal{N}_1(i)$ via calculating the attention matrix from Equation \ref{eq:attn}:
+We now summarize these single-hop attention models.
+The GAT model computes self-attention weights for each edge $(i, j) \in E$ at layer $t$.
+Specifically, node $i$ selects a subset of its neighboring edges $j \in \mathcal{N}_1(i)$ by calculating the attention matrix using Equation~\ref{eq:attn}: